FAQ

 How can I prepare for my studies at the HNU?

+We highly recommend you to use the time to familiarize yourself with the the German language (opens in a new window).
+Ideally, you will have already acquired a good knowledge of German (B1 or B2) in your home country, which will make it much easier for you to get started in Germany.
 Inform your study advisor (opens in a new window) in case you arrive after semester starts.
 Please check your HNU e-mails (opens in a new window) regularly.
 With your HNU login data you can already enroll in your courses in the e-learning platform Moodle (opens in a new window)and participate in virtual lectures.
-Besides, we highly recommend you to use the time to familiarize yourself with the the German language (opens in a new window), the teaching culture (opens in a new window) and follow the STUVER (opens in a new window) and LEI Neu-Ulm (opens in a new window)on Instagram.
+Follow the STUVER (opens in a new window) and LEI Neu-Ulm (opens in a new window) on Instagram to stay up to date about social life at the HNU.

 After arrival to Neu-Ulm